aliy98/zed-oculus-spot/README.md

     ./ZED_Streaming_Receiver <ip:port>
 ```
 Once it is executed, the stereo passthourgh from ZED camera to Oculus starts.
 Moreover, it will automatically run the ``main.py`` script, that provides the control system and iterface with the robot.

+### System hypothesis and future work
+For future work, we aim to address the limitations of the current study.
+This includes implementing a more efficient communication system to control the robot from greater distances, and ensuring a comparable field of view between the HMD and the tablet-based controller.